alaanasssar/fb-Scrape-via-API/README.md

 # fb-Scrape-via-API
 facebook Scrape via API to any url using php

-This a small code can get some data form any url , By facebook Graph API Explorer , All you need get a Access Token form facebook
+This a small code can get some data form any url , By facebook Graph API Explorer , All you need get a Access Token form facebook.

+And this debug information from Graph API Explorer, without using facebook sdk php.

 ```
 === Query